adammj/ecg-sleep-staging/README.md

 ```

 The `your_datafile.h5` can either be in the same folder, or elsewhere (as long as the complete path is provided).
 The code will load the appropriate model, check the file, score the sleep, and save a `results.h5` file in the same folder.

+#### Using CUDA or CPU or MPS

+In running the scaling tests described above, I noticed some differences when running the model on CUDA vs CPU vs MPS (Apple GPUs).
+This opened a can of worms.
+I will update this further when I have a better idea of what is happening.
+For now, understand that the results will be different if you are not running on an NVIDIA GPU with CUDA.

+- **CUDA**: This is what the model was trained and evaluated on.
+- **CPU**: This works, but the kappas are slightly lower (on average).
+- **MPS**: This does not work, and often produces all nans in the output.

 #### Primary model without demographics (new)